 - In 2018, the Australian Psychological Society included EMDR therapy as a Level I evidence-based psychological intervention for posttraumatic stress disorder in adults.

-- In 2020 EMDR Therapy was included by Australia’s Medicare system as being the only one of two other therapies deemed an ‘acceptable strategy’.
-(This important because, this is the first time any therapy has ever been added to this list by Medicare in the 10+ years the Better Access Scheme has been running).
+- In 2020 EMDR Therapy was included by Australia’s Medicare Better Access Scheme as being the only one of two other therapies deemed an ‘acceptable strategy’.
+This important because it is the first time any therapy has ever been added to this list by Medicare (in the entire 10+ years history of the Better Access Scheme).

 Why Choose EMDR Therapy?

-However, many people are also affected by adversities that do not meet any formal diagnostic criteria.
-These experiences include non-life-threatening injuries, such as betrayal, the loss of a significant relationship, Attachment wounds, emotional abuse (gas lighting, bullying or harassment), and any other experience that can result in extreme humiliation/shame, fear, or a loss of control or feelings of insignificance.
-These experiences are commonly referred to as “little ‘t’ traumas”.
+While the formal diagnostic criteria for Post-Traumatic Stress Disorder (PTSD) lists large, obvious, single-incident events that are typically life-threatening, this is actually misleading because many people are also affected by other adversities that do not meet any formal diagnostic criteria.
+These experiences commonly include interpersonal injuries such as: Betrayal, the loss of a significant relationship, Attachment wounds, Emotional Abuse (gas lighting, bullying or harassment), and any other experience that can result in extreme humiliation/shame, fear, or a loss of control or feelings of insignificance.

 In children, we now know that the cumulative effects of unresolved adverse childhood experiences and painful attachment experiences can have a negative impact on general brain development.
 This can affect a child’s emotional and cognitive development and can negatively impact on resilience (i.e., our ability to handle stress, to regulate our emotions, and to bounce back from significant setbacks).